Import a chart of accounts

 - Export your chart of accounts from another Xero organisation, or

-Download a Xero chart of accounts file as a template.
+- Download a Xero chart of accounts file template.

 Prepare data in the file